SnapDrop/snapdrop/README.md

 Yes.
 Your files are sent using WebRTC, which encrypts them on transit.

 ##### Why don't you implement feature xyz?
 Snapdrop is a study in radical simplicity.
 The user interface is insanely simple.
-Features are chosen very carefully because complexity grows quadratically since every feature potentially interfears with each other feature.
+Features are chosen very carefully because complexity grows quadratically since every feature potentially interferes with each other feature.
 We focus very narrowly on a single use case: instant file transfer.
 We are not trying to optimize for some edge-cases.
-We are optimizing the userflow of the average users.
+We are optimizing the user flow of the average users.
 Don't be sad if we decline your feature request for the sake of simplicity.

 ### Snapdrop is awesome!
 How can I support it?